MorrisCastro04/holbertonschool-web_front_end/CSS_advanced/README.md

 task 15: add a universal box sizing

 task 16: add a wide and margin to container class

+task 17: create custom properties for padding